thedotmack/A5-PII-Anonymizer/README.md

 - **No Guarantee**: Even context-aware models can miss certain edge cases.
 Always manually review if 100% privacy is critical.
 - **Cross-Platform**:
   - macOS builds are tested on both M-series (ARM) and Intel.
-  - Windows builds are planned but not fully tested.
+  - Windows and Linux builds are also available.

 ## Contributing